-For more details about uberenv.py and the options it supports, please see the uberenv docs
+For more details about uberenv.py and the options it supports, see the uberenv docs

-You can also see examples of how Spack spec names are passed to uberenv.py in the Python scripts we use to build TPLs for Axom development on LC platforms at LLNL.
-These scripts are located in the directory scripts/llnl_scripts.
+You can also see examples of how Spack spec names are passed to uberenv.py in the python scripts we use to build TPLs for the Axom development team on LC platforms at LLNL.
+These scripts are located in the directory scripts/uberenv/llnl_install_scripts.